On-line conformalized neural networks ensembles for probabilistic forecasting of day-ahead electricity prices

-According to \cite{MARCJASZ2023106843},\cite{KATH2021777}, Quantile Regression Average (QRA) represents a reference benchmark to turn point NNs into a PEPF setup, considering the ranking in the GEFCom competition \cite{NOWOTARSKI20181548}.
-Distributional NNs \cite{MASHLAKOV2021116405} and Bayesian Deep learning \cite{BRUSAFERRI20191158} techniques have been proposed, approximating the conditional distribution of the hourly prices given the input features, through parametric forms.
+Distributional NNs \cite{MASHLAKOV2021116405} and Bayesian Deep learning \cite{BRUSAFERRI20191158} techniques have been proposed approximating the conditional distribution of the hourly prices given the input features, through parametric forms.
 The Gaussian distribution is commonly employed for this purpose.
-However, it has been observed that the prices tend to assume complex patterns, including heterosckedasticity, sensible skewedeness and fat tails \cite{MARCJASZ2023106843},\cite{9263898}.
+However, it has been observed that the prices tend to exhibit complex patterns, including heterosckedasticity, significant skewness and fat tails \cite{MARCJASZ2023106843} and \cite{9263898}.
 Deep quantile regression (DQR) based methods have been introduced to support non-parametric uncertainty characterization (see e.g., \cite{ZHOU2022101489} and references therein).
-Despite their asymptotic validity, they inherit potential quantile overfitting and overconfidence in finite samples, particularly on the extreme quantiles.
-Ensembles of distributional NNs (i.e., Deep Ensembles) parameterizing flexible Johnson’s SU distributions have been recently proposed for this purpose, outperforming the state of the art PEPF benchmarks including both conventional Gaussian forms and the widely applied quantile regression on NN ensembles \citep{MARCJASZ2023106843}.
-Despite the relevant improvements, it has been observed that such models lack the required calibration capabilities - i.e., the statistical consistency between the probabilistic forecasts and the observations -, failing to pass the coverage tests at various hours on the prediction horizon.
+Despite their asymptotic properties, they inherit potential quantile overfitting and overconfidence on the extreme quantiles in finite samples.
+Hence, Ensembles of distributional NNs (i.e., Deep Ensembles) parameterizing flexible Johnson’s SU distributions have been recently proposed for this purpose, outperforming the state of the art PEPF benchmarks including both conventional Gaussian forms and the widely applied quantile regression on NN ensembles \citep{MARCJASZ2023106843}.
+Despite the relevant improvements, it has been observed that such models lack the required calibration capabilities - i.e., the statistical consistency between the probabilistic forecasts and the observations - failing to pass the coverage tests at various hours on the prediction horizon.